Please note

 • Address: Institut Le Rosey, Le Rosey 3, 1180 Rolle, Switzerland

-• ID/Passport : Kindly note that we do not provide our staff ID/Passport.
-The airline is welcome to call us to get any confirmation.
+• ID: We do not provide staff ID or passport copies, but the airline is welcome to call us for confirmation.

 Visa Application